Bag0niku/MechaCar_Statistical_Analysis/README.md

 ![](/Images/total_coil_ttest_summary.png)

-- This test shows that this production dataset just barely acceptable and I anticipate Lot 3 to be the culperate for the low p-value based on the summary statistics in the previous section.
+- This test shows that this production dataset just barely acceptable and I anticipate Lot 3 to be the culprite for the low p-value based on the summary statistics in the previous section.

 ![](/Images/coil_ttest_summary.png)

-Q: briefly summarize your interpretation and findings for the t-test results.
-Include screenshots of the t-test to support your summary.
+- Lot 1 is a perfect match with our goals, a rare sight!
+- Lot 2 is acceptable.
+- Lot 3 is not acceptable, the culprite as expected.

+### Suspension Coil Audit Results:
+Lot 1 and 2 may be used in vehicle assembly.
+Lot 3 should be removed from the production floor and not used with vehicle assembly.
+Lot 3 has too much ability to compromise the safety of our customers.

 ## Study Design: MechaCar vs Competition

-Task:

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-In your description, address the following questions:
-- What metric or metrics are you going to test?
+To compare MechaCar's prototype vehicle to it's competitors, data that is usually used by customers to compare vehicles is required:
+  - Vehicle Class Type
+  - Engine info:
+      - horsepower, fuel type, mpg (city & highway)
+      - engine size (liters), number of cylinders, engine shape
+      - Transmission type, number of gears
+  - Interior:
+      - number of passanger seats, amount of cargo space
+  - Safety Rating
+  -  Cost, New Car Price, Expected Resale Value

+I would like to perform 2 tests on the MechaCar protoype for business insights and recommendations.
+ - Test the mpg to see if it is acceptable when compared to the competition with the same vehicle class type.
+     - Lesser one tail t-test
-- What is the null hypothesis or alternative hypothesis?
+         - Null Hypothesis: The mpg is statistically similar to the competition.
-- What statistical test would you use to test the hypothesis?
-And why?
-- What data is needed to run the statistical test?
+         - Alternative: The mpg is statistically lower than the competition.

-Also required to have the following:
-- A metric to be tested is mentioned.
-- A null hypothesis or an alternative hypothesis is described.
+ - Predict resale value when compared to the competion with the same vehicle class, assuming good condition.
+     - Use Linier Regression on sales of competitor's vehicles and compare our expected resale value with a T-Test.
-- A statistical test is described to test the hypothesis.
+         - Null Hypothesis: The resale value is stistically similar to the competition.
-- The data for the statistical test is described.
+         - Alternative: The resale value is not statistically similar.